 Thu Zar is a 21-year-old woman who lives with her parents, three sisters, and three nieces in Mae Sot near the Thailand-Burma border.
 Her family moved from Shan State in Burma to Thailand in 2008 in search of better opportunities.
 She used to work at a logistics company until two weeks ago when she quit due to her condition.
 Her parents run a small shop from their home, and her oldest sister is a cleaner at a restaurant.
 One of her other sister’s is unemployed and her third sister as well as her three nieces all go to school.
 In 2015, Thu Zar felt a small mobile mass in her chest.
 She did not feel any pain at the time and forgot about the mass.
 In 2019, she attended a workshop about reproductive health at her school, run by Mae Tao Clinic (MTC).
 During the workshop she remembered the mass and later when she was alone, she checked to see if it was still there.
 She felt the mass and thought that it had increased in size, but she did not experience any pain.
 The next day, she told the workshop trainer about the mass.
 The trainer told her to go to MTC for treatment.
 However, Thu Zar decided she did not want to take time off from school to go to the clinic, since she thought the mass was not causing her any pain or discomfort.
 Now, Thu Zar's condition has worsened and causes her great pain.
 She can only sleep on her back, because if she sleeps in any other position she experiences immense pain.
 Thu Zar sought treatment through our medical partner, Burma Children Medical Fund.
 She is now scheduled to undergo mass removal surgery on June 9th to heal her condition.
 She is raising $1,500 to cover the total cost of her procedure and care.
 Thu Zar is very worried about her health and told us, "I feel very sad and depressed with this condition."

-Loserian, a student, and the youngest of six children, is a happy young 18 year old living in Tanzania.
+Loserian is a student and the youngest of six children in his family in Tanzania.
 For over six years, Loserian experienced pain and discomfort when he walked, because his legs bowed inwards, forcing him to use a walking stick for support.
 Four years ago, he received surgery through Watsi funding, that helped to correct the inward bowing of the legs.
 This enabled him to walk with ease and to carry out his daily activities, like going to school and playing.
 However, Loserian was recently diagnosed with bilateral femoral varus, which causes his legs to bend outward at the thighs.
 This condition typically results from contaminated drinking water.
 Once again, Loserian is experiencing pain and difficulty walking.
 His parents, who are subsistence farmers, do not earn enough to be able to afford Loserian's treatment, and therefore, they are seeking help to cover the costs of his care.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Loserian.
 The procedure is scheduled to take place on May 10th.
 Treatment will hopefully restore Loserian's mobility, allowing him to participate in a variety of activities, and greatly decreasing his risk of future complications.
 Loserian says: "After I had my surgery, walking became easy and normal and I was not having any challenges.
 But for the past few months, I have been feeling pain when walking and my legs are now bowing at the thighs."

 Samson is a quiet and reserved 16-year-old boy.
 Three months ago, he started experiencing severe headaches.
 His father gave him medication but the headache was persistent so they visited a nearby hospital.
 There he received mediation, but after some time he started to stagger while walking.
 This has made it difficult for him to go anywhere on his own.
 His father took him to a branch of Kijabe Hospital in their home area where they referred Samson for treatment at Bethanykids Hospital.
 His father went with him back home, gathered some funds and now brought him to our medical partner's care center BethanyKids Hospital.
 Scans have revealed that Samson has a mass growing in his head, which has affected his right eye and his balance.
 The doctor recommends a craniotomy surgery to heal his condition.
 Samson is the last born in a family of five children.
 His mother passed away four years ago due to illness.
 Now his father sells groceries to provide for their family.
 Without insurance coverage, they are not able to raise the amount needed for Samson's care so our medical partner is helping to raise $1,500.
 Samson told us, “I would like to regain my health back and go to school and after that help my father in his business.”